rosocz/PID_controller/README.md

 One last note here: regardless of the IDE used, every submitted project must still be compilable with cmake and make./

+## Components description

+* P (Proportional part) - based on CTE (distance from required trajectory) it oscillates around desired value.
+Higher value of parameter causes more sensitive reaction to overshooting of the value and tries to get back on track fast, which leads to overshooting on other side.

+*I (Integral part) - this parameter compensates difference between ideal and real life environment.
+Construction problem of steering, pressure of tires affects steering values.
+This parameter helps to PID takes such influences into account.
+Simulator works with ideal environment so there is compensation not required.

+*D (Differential part) - parameter, which makes PID controller work a bit more smooth.
+As it can be seen at equation, it counts with history of PID and tries to avoid big rapid changes if Small value of the parameter is chosen.
+Big value parameter causes quite fast reaction to overshooting.

+## Selecting hyperparameter value

+I used manual selection only.
+P parameter needs to be rather small, we don't want zig zag trajectory.
+I parameter is not applicable, we are working with ideal environment and D parameterdoesn't have to be big number as well because I implemented speed control therefore any problem are causing slow down and easier reaction.
+I value is the highest because we wish to have rather smooth trajectory.

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).